MarkhamShofner/masters/fundamentals/definitions.md

   - boolean
   -	Floats use an f suffix, and an upper or lowercase f can be used.
 Similarly, doubles may have an upper or lowercase d suffix.
 If a suffix is not specified for a floating point literal, Java assumes it is of type double.
+	-	Chars should be assigned with single quotes
+  +;
-	-	Chars should be assigned with single quotes Statement, smallest standalone element of an imperative programming language that expresses some action to be carried out.
+Statement, smallest standalone element of an imperative programming language that expresses some action to be carried out.
 It is an instruction written in a high-level language that commands the computer to perform a specified action +;
 Basic Arithmetic Operators, + - * / %.
 Binary operators.
 Need 2 operands.
   - Expressions results in a single value being produced.
   - Remainders or division between integers will be dropped.
 Use floats or doubles for more accuracy. +;
 Automatic type conversion, java attempts to convert the result of an expression or assignment to the largest or most accurate data type.
-Java does not allow automatic conversion from more accurate to less accurate (ie a double cannot become a float, and a float cannot be assigned to a long). ;
+Java does not allow automatic conversion from more accurate to less accurate (ie a double cannot become a float, and a float cannot be assigned to a long).
+  +;
 Number Systems,
   - Decimal is base 10
   - Binary is base 2.
 Modern computer design is based in this system (on/off switches). [indicated in java with a leading 0b or 0B]
   - Hexadecimal is base 16. a=10, b=11, ..., f= 15.
-Compacy way of representing binary digits.
+Compact way of representing binary digits.
 Indicated with 0x or 0X.
   - Conversion from decimal to either just requires finding the largest place that can fit into the remaining value, and chopping that off. i.e. 100 = 01100100
   -	Conversion between hex and binary - split the binary into chunks of four digits and aggregate that value, or the reverse. ie 0x6|4 = 0b0110|0100
   -	Be careful with positive to negative representations.
 Most Significant Bit (MSB, the first bit) represents if the value is positive or negative.
 If the MSB is 0, the integer is positive, if 1, the integer is negative.